USS Romeo: Vicksburg and Yazoo City

-Before the fall of Vicksburg, the ships of the Mississippi River Squadron had been allocated into sub-districts for administrative purposes.
-Following an August revision, the Fifth District, which was commanded by Lieutenant Commander Elias K. Owen, encompassed the area from Vicksburg to the mouths of the Arkansas and White Rivers.
-Romeo was assigned to the Fifth District.
+In anticipation of the fall of Vicksburg (which occurred on July 4), the ships of the Mississippi River Squadron had been divided into sub-districts for administrative purposes.
+Following an August revision, Romeo was assigned to the Fifth District, which was commanded by Lieutenant Commander Elias K. Owen and encompassed the area from Vicksburg to the mouths of the Arkansas and White Rivers.
 In August, Romeo was part of a small naval force that operated on the White River in conjunction with Brigadier General John W. Davidson's cavalry command in the Little Rock campaign.
 Romeo was in poor condition, and did not participate in an operation up the Little Red River that resulted in the capture of two Confederate vessels.
-It was later determined that the repairs needed would be of such an extent that a trip to a dry dock would be necessary.
+It was later determined that the repairs were extensive enough to require a dry dock.
 In October she was transferred to the Tennessee River, having been repaired.
 By November 12, Romeo was considered to be no longer needed for convoy duties on the Tennessee, and later that month she was sent back to Cairo before returning to the Tennessee River the next month.
-By January 1864, she was back on the Mississippi River, being stationed near Bolivar, Mississippi, as of January 8, and on January 15 was reported to be commanded by Acting Master Thomas Baldwin.
+By January 1864, she was back on the Mississippi River, stationed near Bolivar, Mississippi, as of January 8, and on January 15 was reported to be commanded by Acting Master Thomas Baldwin.

-On February 2, Romeo re-entered the Yazoo River, as part of a squadron commanded by Owen that also included the tinclads USS Exchange, Marmora, USS Prairie Bird, and Petrel.
+On February 2, Romeo re-entered the Yazoo River, as part of a squadron commanded by Owen that also included the tinclads USS Exchange, Marmora, Prairie Bird, and Petrel.
 Owen's command was to cooperate with an army brigade commanded by Colonel James H. Coates.
 The expedition fought a minor skirmish with Confederate forces near Satartia, Mississippi, that day before facing heavier resistance near Liverpool the next day.
 In the action at Liverpool, Romeo passed the Confederate position before the Confederate artillery finished deploying, but the other vessels were halted when the artillery opened fire.
 Romeo moved back downriver to support the other vessels.
-A Union infantry landing and assault was unsuccessful.
-Romeo was struck by small arms fire in the fighting at Liverpool, but suffered no significant damage.
+A Union infantry landing and assault were unsuccessful.
+Romeo was struck by small-arms fire in the fighting at Liverpool, but suffered no significant damage.
 On February 4, the Union vessels successfully ran past the Confederate position at Liverpool, reaching a mill 6 miles from Yazoo City.
 Most of the force remained in the area of the mill while Exchange and Marmora continued on to Yazoo City, which they found held by Confederate forces.
 The next day, the expedition withdrew to Satartia.
-After the Meridian campaign drew Confederate troops away from the Yazoo City area, the Union forces occupied the place on February 9.
+After the Meridian campaign drew Confederate troops away from the Yazoo City area, the Union forces occupied it on February 9.